pnkfelix/presentations/qcon-london2016/src/a02_ownership.md

 my_car.drive_to(work);
 ```

-## Corrected: Ownership is intuitive, except for programmers ... { .center }
+## Correction: Ownership is intuitive, except for programmers ...  { .center }

+(copying data like integers and characters is free)

 . . .